nareshr5/Food-ordering-app-using-react/README.md

 we need to use "auth.currentuser" and not "user" in the login.js file , because we are trying to fetch the details (uid, displaymname and etc) from a updated user (which is auth.currentuser)

+npm install @flaticon/flaticon-uicons --> install this

+@import "@flaticon/flaticon-uicons/css/all/all";  -->add this to the index.css file

+if you are using the thing from the uicons , put them in a div tag

+how to make scroable what on mind : add -> overflow-hidden translate-x-[100px] duration-1000

 # Getting Started with Create React App